-The Difference Between Elk and Deer
+The Differences Between Elk and Deer

 Thanks for checking out this article.
 I hope you learned a few things.
-Here are some of my favorite tools I use when smoking meat that may be useful to you.
+Here are some of my favorite tools I use when smoking brisket that may be useful to you.
 These are affiliate links, so if you decide to purchase any of these products, I’ll earn a commission.
 But in all honesty, these are the tools I recommend to my family and friends who are just starting out.

-Remote Digital Thermometer: If you’re looking for your first thermometer, I highly recommended the ThermoPro TP20.
-This was my first thermometer, and I still use it to this day.
-For around $50, you get a high-quality meat thermometer with two probes so you can track the temperature of your pit with one probe and your meat with the other probe.
-The TP20 is an Amazon Best Seller because it’s the easiest thermometer to operate, is durable, highly accurate, and comes with pre-programmed meat settings.
-See the latest price on Amazon here.
+Meat Thermometer: There are dozens of fancy thermometers on the market, but I still use my trusty TP20.
+For around $50, I have a high-quality meat thermometer with two probes, and can track the temperature of my smoker with one probe, and my meat with the other probe.
+The ThermoPro TP20 is an Amazon Best Seller because it’s the easiest thermometer to operate, is durable, highly accurate, and comes with pre-programmed meat settings.